-The publication Men and Family-Men’s changing family roles in Europe was the final outcome of a generic research project between 8 partners, and was coordinated by COFACE.
+The publication Men and Family-Men’s changing family roles in Europe was the final outcome of a generic research project between 8 partners, and was coordinated by COFACE in 2005-2006.
 The project examined how men perceive their role in the family, how can we encourage fathers to play a more active role, how can gender equality take root within the family to ensure the equal repartition of tasks and responsibilities.

 Why is men’s involvement in household and family duties so poor as compared to that of women?

 A few hard facts work against desired attitudinal changes:

 – Persistent gender-unequal pay and employment conditions (a 15% pay gap EU-wide).

 – Labour market segregation resulting from a lack of any gender balance in school courses.

 – Interest-based sectionalism of the main economic and social actors.

 – Work organisation and parental and family leave policies that do not match families’ needs.

 – Gender stereotypes perpetuated through the educational system, the media.

 Moreover, it seems that re-characterizing the father stereotype is arguably the most decisive factor in bringing about the attitudinal change needed to move men’s and women’s family roles forward.
 Such an evolution would also have a beneficial influence on attitudinal and behavioural changes towards men as caregivers to dependent elderly parents and other dependent family members.